All projects

 The future of hydrogen trains in the Northern Netherlands

-The Ministry of Infrastructure and Water Management is making € 15 million available as a contribution towards the costs of four hydrogen trains.
+At the end of 2022, the Province started a tender for the first four hydrogen trains.
+The Ministry of Infrastructure and Water Management made 15 million euros available as a contribution to the costs of four hydrogen trains.
 With this, the government shows that it considers it important to invest in making public transport on its railway lines more sustainable.
-In addition to the government grant for the four trains, Europe (CINEA) is contributing € 5.8 million and the National Program Groningen (NPG) is contributing € 7 million.
-The government has also awarded a contribution of € 5 million for a hydrogen refueling installation.
+In addition to the national government contribution for the four trains, the Groningen National Program (NPG) contributes 7 million euros.
+The national government has also granted a contribution of 5 million euros for a hydrogen refueling installation.

 Publication